-4. Shares per Offering.
+4. Shares per Offering

 The Plan shall be implemented by a series of Offerings that shall commence after Offerings have been authorized by the Board or the Committee, and terminate on the Plan Termination Date.
-Offerings shall be made with respect to Compensation accumulated during each Offering Period for the period commencing with the first Offering Period (when such Offering Period is authorized by the Board or the
+Offerings shall be made with respect to Compensation accumulated during each Offering Period for the period commencing with the first day of the first Offering Period (when such Offering Period is authorized by the Board or the